scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

 In signac-flow, we have added support for submitting groups of operations with conditional dependencies, allowing for more efficient utilization of large HPC resources.
 Further developments allow for operations to act on arbitrary subsets of the data space, or "aggregates," rather than single jobs alone.
 Moving beyond code development, this paper will also discuss the scientific work these features have enabled and the organizational developments from key partnerships and affiliations with scientific software initiatives and organizations such as MoSDeF and NumFOCUS.
-We will share our project's experience in progressively revising project governance to catalyze sustained contributions of many kinds, while adding more points of entry for learning about the project (Slack support, office hours), and participating in Google Summer of Code in 2020 as a NumFOCUS Affiliated Project.
+We will share our project's experience in progressively revising project governance to catalyze sustained contributions of many kinds, while adding more points of entry for learning about the project (Slack support, weekly public office hours), and participating in Google Summer of Code in 2020 as a NumFOCUS Affiliated Project.

 Applications of signac
 ----------------------

 The signac framework has been cited 51 times, according to Google Scholar, and has been used in a range of scientific fields with various types of computational workflows.
-Some of these studies include quantum calculations of small molecules :cite:`govoni.etal2018`, screenings of ionic liquids and organic solvents :cite:`thompson.etal2019a`, inverse design of pair potentials :cite:`adorf.etal2018`, optimizing photonic band gaps in colloidal materials :cite:`cersonsky.etal2018`, benchmarking atom-density representations for use in machine learning :cite:`musil.etal2021`, fluid flow in polymer solutions :cite:`howard.etal2019`, design of optical metamaterials :cite:`harper.etal2020`, and economic analysis of drought risk in coastal regions :cite:`rodziewicz.etal2020`.
+Some of these studies include quantum calculations of small molecules :cite:`govoni.etal2018`, screenings of ionic liquids and organic solvents :cite:`thompson.etal2019a`, inverse design of pair potentials :cite:`adorf.etal2018`, optimizing photonic band gaps in colloidal materials :cite:`cersonsky.etal2018`, benchmarking atom-density representations for use in machine learning :cite:`musil.etal2021`, simulating fluid flow in polymer solutions :cite:`howard.etal2019`, design of optical metamaterials :cite:`harper.etal2020`, and economic analysis of drought risk in agriculture :cite:`rodziewicz.etal2020`.
 Much of the published research using signac comes from chemical engineering, materials science, or physics, the home fields of many of signac's core developers and thus fields where the project has had greater exposure.
 In addition to social factors such as the "home field advantage," materials research commonly requires large HPC resources with shared file systems, a use case where signac excels.
 However, there are many other fields with similar hardware needs where signac can be applied.